khairulhabibie/khairulhabibie/README.md

 - 👋 I’m <a href="https://github.com/khairulhabibie">khairulhabibie</a>, from Indonesian
 - 🌱 a graduate from Deptement of Physics Padjadjaran University
-- ⚡ Interest with Data dan Web Development
+- ⚡ Interest with web development
-- 🕸️ You can see my portofolion at [khairulhabibie.github.io](https://khairulhabibie.github.io/)
+- 🕸️ You can see my portofolio at [khairulhabibie.github.io](https://khairulhabibie.github.io/)

 ---